Harphies/Javascript/README.md

-# A curated list of all my server side APIs
+# A curated list of server side API Projects

 ---